 Michael "Ari" Mandelbaum

 Councilman Mandelbaum is a long-time resident of Southfield.
 He served on the Total Living Commission for six years, including four years as its chairman, working to improve the quality of life in the city.
 He uses his experience on the commission and as a community advocate to improve Southfield and to promote it as an exceptional environment in which to raise children, a place where residents can prosper, and businesses can succeed.
-His goal is to make Southfield the premier destination to work, live and play!

 Councilman Mandelbaum is actively involved in many charities and non-profit organizations including, serving as Secretary of the Southfield Non-Profit Housing Board and a member of the Martin Luther King Jr. Task Force.
 In 2014, he was named as an Oakland County “Elite 40 under 40” by County Executive L. Brooks Patterson.
 He was also nominated in 2016 for the “Igniting the Flame” Award by the American City and County Magazine as an up-and-coming leader in the public sector.

-He is married to Bina and they have three adorable children.
+He has three adorable children.